-The CIE department also has many opportunities for undergraduate students to participate in research projects during the summer.
+The CEE department also has many opportunities for undergraduate students to participate in research projects during the summer.
 Paid research internships include:

 Stevens Fund Internships

-Each year, 2-4 CIE students are selected for these internships, which carry a stipend of $1,500-$2,500.
+Each year, 2-4 CEE students are selected for these internships, which carry a stipend of $1,500-$2,500.
 This stipend may be supplemented by additional funding from the research account(s) of the supervising faculty member.